Exabyte-io/documentation/docs/accounts/accounting/increase-balance.md

 ### Custom Amounts

 Alternatively, a custom amount of funds can be entered under the `Other` option of the dialog (the minimum payment amount is 50 dollars).
-The possibility to change [payment method](payment-methods.md) is also offered to the user towards the bottom of the screen.
+The possibility to change [payment method](payment-methods.md) is also offered to the user towards the bottom of the screen:

 ![Increase Balance Screen](/images/increase-balance-screen.png "Increase Balance Screen")